mkobuolys/kazlauskas-dev/blog/2023-06-05-rotary-passcode-static-design/index.md

 }
 ```

-For the app’s typography we will use [Google Fonts](https://fonts.google.com/).
+For the app’s typography, we will use [Google Fonts](https://fonts.google.com/).
 Thus, add the missing project dependency to the pubspec.yaml file.

 ```yaml title="pubspec.yaml"
 dependencies: